nice-game-hints/goodbye-deponia/02-hotel/03-bozo/index.md

 And is he feeling [cold](031-heater.md), also?

 # Yes, he is
 He is now ready for his clothes.
 You should have them from the laundry.
+He gives you his towel.